raelbr/commit-context/README.md

 - Supports Git flow branch naming conventions
 - Builds commit message based on conventional commits

+## How it works?

+You need to have a branch name following the pattern: type/ticketId (example: "feature/ID-1422").
+So after you commit your changes with a message "My last changes", it will auto-prefix it based on your type and ticketId, resulting in? "feat: [ID-1422] My last changes".

 ## Setup with Husky

 1. Install commit-context and husky